nograx/ioBroker.zendure-solarflow/README.md

     ### **WORK IN PROGRESS**
 -->

+## Changelog

 ### **WORK IN PROGRESS**

 - This version changes the function 'setDeviceAutomationInOutLimit' of Hyper 2000 to use 'hemsEP' function instead of 'deviceAutomation'.
 Big thanks to **FireSon** from the team of the Home Assistant Integration for Zendure for clarification and details!
 - Fix setting of 0-values to battery states
+- Fix 'Cannot write file deviceList.json: zendure-solarflow.admin is not an object of type "meta"'

 ### 5.1.0 (2026-08-20)